greg-raven/Uncommon-Sense/_posts/2021-03-11-the-evil-of-a-two-party-system.md

 ---
-title: 'The evil of a two-party system'
+title: "The evil of a two-party system"
 layout: post
 categories:
 - politics